-Association or Institute or IFS or ifs Malta

-Institute of Financial Services, Malta

-LIBF London Institute of Banking and Finance

-MQF Malta Qualifications Framework

-NCFHE National Commission for Further and Higher Education

-NQA Framework The National Quality Assurance Framework for Further and

-Higher Education

-QA Quality Assurance
+IFS/ ifs Malta/ Institute: Institute of Financial Services, Malta LIBF: London Institute of Banking and Finance MQF: Malta Qualifications Framework NCFHE: National Commission for Further and Higher Education NQA Framework: The National Quality Assurance Framework for Further and Higher Education QA: Quality Assurance MFHEA: Malta Further & Higher Education Authority LMS: Learning Management System

-1 THE QUALITY ASSURANCE SYSTEM
+1. THE QUALITY ASSURANCE SYSTEM

-1.1 ABOUT IFS
+1.1 ABOUT ifs Malta (IFS)

-IFS is a not-for-profit association led by a Committee made up of more than ten Administrators on a voluntary basis.
-The Association has two full-time employees; the Head of School, who is also responsible for business development, and the Administration Officer.
-IFS operates from its premises in Gwardamangia having several classrooms and offices.
-IFS endeavours to offer training support and course programmes which are relevant and in a timely response to the needs of the banking and financial service sector.
+IFS is a not-for-profit association led by a Committee made up of more than ten administrators on a voluntary basis.
+The Association has a full-time employee, the Head of Institute, and two part-time employees, one of whom is responsible for Business Development and Corporate Relations and the Administration Officer.
+IFS operates from its premises in Gwardamangia, having several classrooms and offices.
+IFS endeavours to offer training support and course programmes which are relevant and respond in a timely manner to the needs of the financial services sector.